-Hypothetical state and local tax burdens for a family of three, at five income levels, are presented in Part I of this publication.
+Hypothetical state and local tax burdens for a family of three, at six income levels, are presented in Part I of this publication.
 These burdens reflect individual income, real property, sales, and automotive taxes in the District of Columbia and selected jurisdictions in the Washington metropolitan area.
 The District's tax structure employs taxes typically used by local governments, such as real and personal property taxes, deed taxes, and others.
-At the same time, the District has taxes usually associated with the state level of government, such as the income tax, estate tax, sales and use taxes, excise taxes, gross receipts taxes, and motor vehicle taxes.
+At the same time, the District has taxes usually associated with the state level of government, such as income tax, estate tax, sales and use taxes, excise taxes, gross receipts taxes, and motor vehicle taxes.
 About two-thirds of the District's generated revenues come from taxes usually administered by the states.

 Taxation of individuals is an important factor in considering the competitiveness of a given jurisdiction within a major metropolitan area.
-Simply comparing nominal tax rates,

-...this study calculates the combined state and local tax burdens that a hypothetical family [at five different income levels] would face living in DC as compared to neighboring jurisdictions. however, does not provide an accurate picture of how one location compares to other jurisdictions, and can be misleading given that statutory rates do not reflect the wide array of adjustments and provisions made to the tax base, such as tax deductions, credits, and other preferences.
+Simply comparing nominal tax rates, however, does not provide an accurate picture of how one location compares to other jurisdictions and can be misleading given that statutory rates do not reflect the wide array of adjustments and provisions made to the tax base, such as tax deductions, credits, and other preferences.
 Further, the District's tax rates are often compared to either state rates, or other city rates, and not usually a combination of both rates that would be applicable to residents living in those locales.
-As such, this study calculates the combined state and local tax burdens a hypothetical family [at five different income levels] would face living in DC as compared to neighboring jurisdictions.
+As such, this study calculates the combined state and local tax burdens a hypothetical family [at six different income levels] would face living in DC as compared to neighboring jurisdictions.